 Maryland roadways can be fraught with dangers for drivers, vehicle occupants, mass transit commuters, people on foot or those riding bicycles.
 Whatever the situation, being in close proximity to any kind of motor vehicle traveling on a city street, rural highway or beltway can pose risks that each and every one of us tend to take for granted all throughout the year.
 But not being cognizant of the threats that traffic presents doesn’t mean one is immune to the effects of a roadway accident far from it.

-As professional litigators, the legal staff at Lebowitz & Mzhen, LLC, know how often innocent people are sent to hospital emergency rooms with severe or life-threatening injuries.
+As professional litigators, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, know how often innocent people are sent to hospital emergency rooms with severe or life-threatening injuries.
 As motorists ourselves, we also recognize the multiple opportunities for car, truck and motorcycle collisions that arise every day on the streets and thoroughfares of cities such as Columbia, Frederick, Annapolis and Washington, D.C.
 We also know that many traffic wrecks take place on the interstate and beltway, as well.

 Because large commercial motor vehicles (CMVs) outweigh passenger vehicles, the consequences of a collision between an 18-wheeler tractor-trailer and a passenger sedan or family minivan can be very serious.
 Hundreds of individuals are killed every year in Maryland as a result of roadway wrecks, a great deal of which result from the negligent actions of a commercial truck driver.
 In fact, based on a government study of large truck accidents, about half of all trucking-related collisions were between a large CMV and a passenger vehicle.

 The study, published by the Federal Motor Carrier Safety Administration (FMCSA), listed some of the associated factors of commercial truck accidents as follows:

 - Interruption of traffic flow